 Aruban stores, restaurants, hotels, and tour companies all accept U.S. currency, so there is no need to convert your money before coming.
 It is good to think about how the money is going to be used so that you know what type of money to bring.

-Going to new place, sleeping at different times, and eating different foods can sometimes make the body feel a little bit off.
+Going to a new place, sleeping at different times, and eating different foods can sometimes make the body feel a little bit off.
 It is smart to pack a small bag of medicines that can help to relieve discomfort, as well as some basic first aid items.
 Rest assured though, Aruban pharmacies and drugstores sell all the same brands as back home.

-Toiletries are a necessity, but sometime frustrating to pack – they are bulky and add a lot of weight to luggage.
+Toiletries are a necessity, but sometimes frustrating to pack – they are bulky and add a lot of weight to luggage.
 Many travelers prefer to pick up toiletries once they reach their destination and after they see what the hotel already has available.
 No matter where the items are purchased, the following items are needed on a vacation.

-There are hundreds of opportunities for adventure in Aruba, but bringing a couple of media entertainment items can help with long flights and to relax in the hotel at the end of the day.
+There are hundreds of opportunities for adventure in Aruba, but bringing a couple of media entertainment items can help with long flights and relax in the hotel at the end of the day.